-We put a significant amount of time and resources into every case we accept.
+We put a significant amount of time and resources into every personal injury case we accept.
 This means we can only take the small percentage of the cases we review that meet our case selection criteria.
 The cases we take on generally involve catastrophic injuries, wrongful death, egregious violations of rights, or are otherwise of significant public importance.

 There is not a standard amount of time for all cases.
 Each case is very different.
 We put in whatever time is needed to maximize our clients’ recovery and ensure a positive outcome.

-Every case is unique and is treated as such in this office.
+Every personal injury case is unique and is treated as such in this office.
 Significant cases against professionals, large corporations, and governments demand significant time and financial resources, particularly when it comes to investigation, discovery, expert witnesses, and trial preparation.

 The firm’s focus is on cases involving catastrophic injuries, professional malpractice, wrongful death, serious insurance bad faith, egregious violations of rights, and cases of significant public importance.